-Located in a magnificent remote coastal setting on Anglesey at Rhoscolyn with three sandy beaches only 100m away, The Point offers large and extensive self catering accommodation with spectacular ocean views across the Irish Sea.
+Located in a magnificent remote coastal setting on Anglesey at Rhoscolyn with three sandy beaches only 100m away, The Point offers large and extensive luxury self-catering accommodation with spectacular ocean views across the Irish Sea.
 Pets welcome.
 Sleeps 9.

 - Sleeps 9